Currently reading: The best supercars: driven and ranked

 Developed by Porsche's GT division, the S/T is one of the brand's most scintillating machines so far.
 It's an utterly magic 911, and quite possibly the greatest ever.

 Powered by a 4.0-litre flat six, (a masterpiece, in our view), the S/T unleashes 518bhp in the most slick of fashions.
-It'll go on to hit 0-62mph in 3.7sec.
+It'll dispatch 0-62mph in 3.7sec.

 Thanks to a host of chassis and suspension changes, the 911 S/T is one of the sweetest road-going cars of its era, with accurate and responsive handling that befits even the roughest of UK roads.
 It's comfortable too, if a bit noisy.

-Just 1963 units will ever be built of the 911 S/T, which was launched as part of the famous moniker's 60th birthday back in 2023.
+Just 1963 examples of the 911 S/T will be built, the number chosen to mark the 911's debut year.
+The 911 S/T was launched as part of the 911's 60th birthday in 2023.

 Finance this car with Drivenfi